Nuffle-Labs/docs/sharding.md

 ### Likeness

-The likness is simply a measure showing how similar are two entities: one that has assets to allocate, and another that needs assets to operate.
+The likeness is simply a measure showing how similar are two entities: one that has assets to allocate, and another that needs assets to operate.
 We use the concept of likeness to match both sides of the strategy.

 ## Summary